-- Students transferring from Mexico (or countries with similar grading systems) should present their transcript to the counselors to be evaluated as follows: - Only Grade 3 of secundaria (U.S. Grade 9) should be reviewed along with grades 1, 2, & 3 of preparatoria (U.S.Grades 10, 11, 12).
-Only those courses for which the student has earned an A, B, C or D (A = 95, B = 85, C = 75, D = 65, unless percentage grades are on transcript) will be counted for credit.
+- 1) Students transferring from Mexico (or countries with similar grading systems) should present their transcript to the counselors to be evaluated as follows: - Only Grade 3 of secundaria (U.S. Grade 9) should be reviewed along with grades 1, 2, & 3 of preparatoria (U.S.Grades 10, 11, 12).
+Only those courses for which the student has earned an A. B. C or D.unless percentage grades are on transcript) will be counted for credit.
 A student may only transfer up to eight (8) credits, some of which may be electives. - b.
-The students may transfer half-credits if earned under a semester system. - Grade conversion: Numerical grades based on a scale of 10 are converted into percentages/letter grades as follows:
+The students may transfer half-credits if earned under a semester system. - c.
+Grade conversion: Numerical grades based on a scale of 10 are converted into percentages/letter grades as follows:

-9 - 10 =A=95 90 - 100 - A (Numerical grades with decimals are not to be rounded off.
-8 = B = 85 = 80 = BA 7.9 is still 79, which equals a C) $\frac{70 - C}{}$ D=65 = 00-5 = F = 50 = 50 = F(No Credit Allowed)
+9 - 10 = A = 95(Numerical grades with decimals are not to be rounded off.
+8 = B=85A 7.9 is still 79, which equals a C) 7 = C = 756 = D=650-5 = F=50(No Credit Allowed)

-- 2) Student enrolling with transcripts from countries with dissimilar systems will be evaluated on an individual basis. - 3) Foreign exchange students may only be classified as 11th grade students and are not eligible to graduate from Gadsden Independent School District. - 4) Persons who have successfully completed the equivalent of U.S. high school in their country of origin are NOT eligible to matriculate in high school in New Mexico. - 5) Transfer students' transcripts will be reviewed on a case by case basis. - 6) Students enrolling with an Honors course credit on an official transcript, will meet the graduation requirement.
+2) Student enrolling with transcripts from countries with dissimilar systems will be evaluated on an individual basis.

+3) Foreign exchange students may only be classified as 11th grade students and are not eligible to graduate from Gadsden Independent School District.

+- 4) Persons who have successfully completed the equivalent of U.S. high school in their country of origin are NOT eligible to matriculate in high school in New Mexico. - 5) Transfer students' transcripts will be reviewed on a case by case basis. - 6) Students enrolling with an Honors course credit on an official transcript, will meet the graduation requirement.